Shicheng-Guo/BIS180L_web/_posts/2016-03-29-2Just_Enough_Unix.md

 	-rw------- 1 ian  staff    29M Nov 26 14:41 c_elegans.PRJNA13758.WS240.genomic.fa.gz
 	-rw------- 1 ian  staff   5.9M Oct  9 21:06 c_elegans.PRJNA13758.WS240.protein.fa.gz

+If you get a message like `ls: cannot access /data/C.elegans: No such file or directory` then you need to download [KorfData.tar.gz](http://malooflab.phytonetworks.org/downloads/BIS180L/KorfData.tar.gz).
+After unpacking it (`tar xfgz KorfData.tar.gz` at the command line) then either move it /data, or prepend the path to the commands in this lab.  i.e. `ls -lh ~/Downloads/data/C.elegans` if the data is in Downloads.

 There are two files, one contains genomic sequence, the other contains protein.
 The genome is 29 megabytes.
 That's not a very big file, but